isomerpages/govtech-stp/_atp-hong-kong/00c-atp-faq.md

 The clinic or testing centre will send the test result certificate to your email address.
 Please ensure that you have an electronic or physical copy of your test result certificate before heading to the airport for your departure flight.

+#### 38. Do children need to undergo a pre-departure COVID-19 PCR test in Singapore to travel to Hong Kong?

+Yes.
+All visitors, regardless of age, are required to undergo a pre-departure COVID-19 PCR test in Singapore within 72 hours before the scheduled departure time of their designated flight from Singapore to Hong Kong.

 ### **Others**

-#### 38. What must visitors present to airline staff during check-in at the departure airport for Singapore?
+#### 39. What must visitors present to airline staff during check-in at the departure airport for Singapore?

 When checking in at the departure airport, visitors must present the following to the airline staff:
   <ol style="margin-top:0px; list-style-type: disc;">